raizen74/aws-sap/README.md

 !["Redshift"](redshift-1.jpg)

+**Audit logging** is not turned on by default in Amazon Redshift.
+When you turn on logging on your cluster, Amazon Redshift creates and uploads logs to Amazon S3 that capture data from the time audit logging is enabled to the present time.
+Each logging update is a continuation of the information that was already logged.

+Audit logging to Amazon S3 is an optional, manual process.
+When you enable logging on your cluster, you are enabling logging to Amazon S3 only.
+Currently, **you can only use Amazon S3-managed keys (SSE-S3) encryption (AES-256) for audit logging**.

 ## Kinesis Data Firehose

 When a Kinesis data stream is configured as the source of a Firehose delivery stream, Firehose’s PutRecord and PutRecordBatch operations are disabled and Kinesis Agent cannot write to Firehose delivery stream directly.
 Data needs to be added to the Kinesis data stream through the Kinesis Data Streams PutRecord and PutRecords operations instead.